 announcement was made that City would become the twentieth MLS franchise under

-the ownership of City Football Group and Yankee Global Enterprises; the owners
+the ownership of City Football Group and Yankee Global Enterprises, the owners

-of New York Yankees baseball club.
+of the New York Yankees baseball club.

 The